🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Contraceptives and their impact

-The use of certain contraceptives, such as birth control pills, intrauterine devices (IUDs) or hormonal implants, can alter menstrual cycles.
-Recent discontinuation of contraception can also cause a temporary delay while your body adjusts its hormones.
+The use of certain contraceptives, particularly contraceptive pills, intrauterine devices (IUDs) or hormonal implants, can alter menstrual cycles.
+A recent stop in contraception can also cause a temporary delay while your body adjusts its hormones.

 Hormonal disorders

-Hormonal imbalances due to conditions such as polycystic ovary syndrome (PCOS), thyroid disorders, or prolactinomas (prolactin-producing pituitary tumors), can cause irregular periods.
-These conditions require specific medical attention and are usually diagnosed by a healthcare professional.
+Hormonal imbalances due to conditions such as polycystic ovary syndrome (PCOS), thyroid disorders or prolactinomas (prolactin-producing pituitary tumours) can cause irregular periods.
+These conditions require specific medical attention and are usually diagnosed by a health professional.

-- Hyperthyroidism Due to excessive production of thyroid hormones, accelerating bodily processes.
+• Hyperthyroidism: Due to excessive production of thyroid hormones, speeding up bodily processes.

 Certain chronic illnesses, such as diabetes, and acute infections can also lead to menstrual cycle disorders.
-The body prioritizes the fight against disease, neglecting non-essential functions such as reproduction.
+The body prioritises the fight against disease, neglecting non-essential functions such as reproduction.

 Lifestyle habits and their influence

-Lifestyle habits such as intensive or insufficient exercise, poor diet, and excessive alcohol or drug consumption can contribute to delayed menstruation.
+Lifestyle habits such as intensive or insufficient exercise, poor diet and excessive consumption of alcohol or drugs can contribute to delayed menstruation.
 Maintaining a balanced lifestyle generally helps to regulate menstrual cycles.

-In addition to the absence of menstruation, a number of other symptoms may accompany delayed menstruation, depending on the underlying cause.
+In addition to the absence of menstruation, a number of other symptoms may accompany a delay in menstruation, depending on the underlying cause.

 Early signs of pregnancy